 If you are still here exploring, talk directly with the wineries and make arrangements to ship a case of your favorite wine home.
 Or, if you are flying on Alaska — Wines Fly Free!
 Check the details of their wine program and a list of participating wineries.

 Free (or Flat Rate) Local Delivery

-Stay home and savor local wine in your own cozy quarters.
-Many Lane County wineries are offering free or flat rate Eugene-area delivery for multiple bottle orders.
+If you live here, savor local wine in your own cozy quarters.
+Many regional wineries are offering free or flat rate Eugene-area delivery for multiple bottle orders.
 Because delivery boundaries, order minimums, ordering time frames and other requirements vary by winery, please check directly with each winery to confirm details.
-All orders and delivery services are subject to change without notice.

 Below is a sampling of wineries providing local delivery service at this time: